commonsmachinery/blockhash-rfc/README.md

 Guidelines for internet drafts: http://www.ietf.org/ietf-ftp/1id-guidelines.html

-URN namespace definition metchanism, which this will have to comply
+URN namespace definition mechanism, which this will have to comply
 with:
 http://tools.ietf.org/html/rfc3406